Cape Ann religion news, services

 Ice Cream Social, on Wednesdays from 7 to 7:30 p.m. vis over Zoom (bring your own ice cream).

-UCC Lent Book Club on Tuesdays, to March 30, from 4 to 5 p.m., also over Zoom.
+UCC Lent Book Club on Tuesdays, through March 30, from 4 to 5 p.m., also over Zoom.

 For links to these events, please contact Trinity Congregational Church at 978-283-1442 or trinity@trinitycongregationalchurch.org.